dipaloke/digitalhippo/README.md

 - Nodemailer & @types/nodemailer : for sending emails from Node.js & for the nodemailer types.

 - Swiper : Image slider

+- Zustand : A small, fast and scalable bearbones state-management solution